nlaurens/SpaceAlert/README.md

 - make the offsets in the mp3s (for example in first phase ends in 5.4.3.) to the settigns file, as this might be different for different sounds.
 - Add the german language pack into the settings and make a 1 line languag eswitch!
+- Add a 'summary' of the mission that was just played with all the times and events!
 - Make a build script that compiles the script to a windows binary.

 ##Scripted events format